cfpb/design-system/docs/components/heroes.md

           these, as it’s unlikely that the Pacific Blue will have accessible contrast with a non-white (or light gray) background. "
     variation_group_name: Types
-    variation_group_description: >-
-      Heroes combine a heading, a small amount of subheading text, and image.
+    variation_group_description: "Heroes combine a heading, a small amount of subheading text, and image. "

-      ##### When to use

-      * When orienting a user to a new section or topic

-      * When the page serves as a navigational tool with general information about a subject and links to lower-level pages that contain more specific information

-      ##### When other options are better

-      * When introducing a specific piece of content, like a blog, press release, or other lengthy or detailed content, use the text introduction or item introduction.
   - variation_group_name: Variations
     variations:
       - variation_name: Hero with knockout text